Podcast: Play in new window | Download

 - My child is old enough to independently do their homeschooling efforts independently.

-- Or I’ll try to get my child independently doing their homeschool stuff so I can work on my own.
+- Or I’ll try to get my child independently do their homeschool stuff so I can work on my own.

 - I’m able to do my work after my kids’ needs are satisfied.
 (They’re kids, they’ll always want you and need you).